csqr/chetan.ai/README.md

 # chetan.ai

-Personal website of Chetan Chawla

-R Studio git setup check after Quarto transition.
+Github repository for the personal website of [Chetan Chawla](http://www.chetan.ai/).